Gap of Dunloe, Killarney National Park, Ireland

-On my trip to Ireland in November I had 24 hours by myself in Killarney National Park, and so I decided to go on a Gap of Dunloe adventure!
+On my trip to Ireland in November I had 24 hours by myself in Killarney National Park, and so I decided to drive across Gap of Dunloe!
 I had only seen a few photos of this place online, and most were from people doing the traditional horse and carriage ride over the mountain pass.
 But everything I found online said that the road was paved and open to cars, if one was daring enough, and so I dared.

 When I got to Kate Kearney’s Cottage, the 150 year old pub that marks the entrance to Gap of Dunloe, I was stopped by an old man standing in the middle of the road.
 He asked if I was looking for a horse and carriage ride, but I explained that I was driving.
 He got visibly annoyed, and told me the road was banned for traffic.
 I told him that I had looked up the rules online in advance, and knew that it was legal this time of year.
 (The road is closed for cars in summer.)
 He told me I was stupid for heading up there, that the road was “stunt driving,” and that I better not get stuck because I wouldn’t be getting any help getting down.
 Not exactly the most helpful attitude, but I had read online that the horse and carriage drivers are against cars driving the road – and even once attacked a man who drove up there.